jsfenfen/covid_hospitals_demographics/README.md

 CSV: [hospital_data.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/hospital_data.csv) ;  Shapefile [hosp\_geo\_final](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/hosp_geo_final.zip)

+### Overview

 The hospital bed counts data come from the raw CMS cost reports database [here](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/Cost-Reports/Cost-Reports-by-Fiscal-Year).
 They are upwards of ~600MB unzipped, so aren't included in this repo.
+A simple introduction to how they are structured is [here](https://www.resdac.org/articles/medicare-cost-report-data-structure).

 They don't have header rows, you have to add your own.